 We help companies with mobile security engineering and end-to-end encryption.
 Read how we secured notes in Bear iOS and macOS apps using Themis:

-Bear: end-to-end encryption and multi-device data synchronisation for 6M users
+End-to-end encryption and multi-device synchronisation for 6M users

-Case-study: encrypting data for Apple Design Award-winning application while focusing on performance and usability.
+Encrypting data for Bear — the Apple Design Award-winning application while focusing on performance and usability.

 iOS and Android applications have similar architecture, but certain features work very differently under the hood.
 React Native provides an abstraction layer that leaks details of implementation for each platform.